confio/cosmos-hd-key-derivation-spec/README.md

 ## Implementation in CosmJS

 CosmJS implements BIP32 via the more general SLIP10 specification, which uses the same path format.
-An implementation of the above is as simple as that:
+An implementation of the above is as simple as the following:

 ```ts
 /**